 The largest offshore wind farms will be built in the coming decades off the coast of the Amsterdam metropolitan region.
 Offshore Wind is therefore an enormous growth market for the region.
 From production to installation and maintenance, the port of Amsterdam offers wind energy companies plenty of opportunities and possibilities.

 Since the arrival of the wind farms in the North Sea, the port of Amsterdam has had experience with the installation of these farms.
 The Princess Amalia, Egmond aan Zee and Luchterduinen wind farms were all installed from Amsterdam.
 Just like the nearshore wind farm Westermeerwind.
 Wind Farm Fryslân will be installed from the port of Amsterdam from november 2020.
-Due to the wide range of terminals dealing with offshore wind logistics, there is a lot of choice and experience available in Amsterdam.
+There is a wide range of terminals dealing with offshore wind logistics.
+As a result, there is a lot of choice and experience available in Amsterdam.

 Amsterdam has the ambition to attract companies that produce components for the wind sector.
-To underline this ambition, plots have been reserved in the Afrikahaven and on Hoogtij, which can cover up to 40 hectares of land that can be freely laid out.
+To underline this ambition, plots have been reserved in the Afrikahaven and on Hoogtij.
+This can cover up to 40 hectares of land that can be freely laid out.

 Amsterdam is the perfect location for the production companies in the offshore sector:

 - Wide availability of (technical) trained staff of all levels